 The most critical step before you even figure out where you want to put up the bar is, to get the correct license required to sell alcohol at your restaurant.

-Every state government in India has a different set of rules when it comes to obtaining the liquor license.
+Every state government in India has a different set of rules when it comes to obtaining a liquor license.

 You can procure the license from the local excise commissioner; this step has been simplified by the government because the application forms are now available online on the respective state government website